by Santorini Dave • Updated: October 3, 2018

 - Charges for self-parking will go into effect August 2017.
 Charges for valet are already in place.
 The resort fee is $39 per night and includes internet for up to four devices, phone calls, two daily fitness center passes, and choice of daily newspaper.
 Only documented service animals are allowed.

-Stylish with an Asian influence, the Mandarin Oriental offers indulgence, tranquility and boutique-style attention-to-detail that’s possible when there’s less than 400 hotel rooms in the building.
-With units split between hotel rooms and residencies, the high-rise specializes in privacy, atmosphere and luxury.
-Located on the edge of CityCenter, the Mandarin Oriental is incredibly convenient.
+Stylish with an Asian influence, the Waldorf Astoria offers indulgence, tranquility and boutique-style attention-to-detail that’s possible when there are less than 400 hotel rooms in the building.
+With units split between hotel rooms and residencies, the high-rise specializes in privacy, atmosphere, and luxury.
+Located on the edge of CityCenter, the Waldorf Astoria hotel is central and incredibly convenient.
 Walk out the front door, take a few steps around a couple corners and on you’re on Las Vegas Boulevard, within easy walking distance to the T-Mobile Arena, The Park outdoor promenade, and other major destinations on the Strip.
 It’s also near fellow CityCenter neighbors like the Aria and Shops at Crystals.

 - Hotel Phone: 702.590.8888